 •Teach your child to wipe from front to back after using the toilet.
 This helps prevent bacteria from the anus from getting into the urethra.

 •Encourage your child to bathe regularly.
-This helps keep the genital area clean and prevents bacteria from getting into the urethra.
+This helps keep the genital area clean and prevents bacteria from entering the urethra.

 •If your child is a girl, have her wear cotton underwear.
-This helps keep the genital area dry and prevents bacteria from getting into the urethra.
+This helps keep the genital area dry and prevents bacteria from entering the urethra.

 •If your child is a boy, have him circumcised.
 This helps prevent bacteria from getting into the urethra.

-If your child does develop a UTI, it’s important to seek medical treatment right away.
+If your child develops a UTI, it’s important to seek medical treatment immediately.
 UTIs can lead to serious health problems if they’re not treated promptly.